-According to Bostrom there could be many different human civilisations.
-The humans in those civilisations may at some point enhance themselves with bio-technology and information technology, live very long and acquire capabilities ordinary humans don’t have.
-For that reason these beings aren’t humans anymore and called post-humans.
-These post-humans might be brains-in-vats or have uploaded their consciousness into a computer and have no physical body.
-These post-humans may run simulations of their human ancestor civilisations.
-In that case we may be living in one of those simulations ourselves.
-Bostrom argues that at least one of the following must be true:
+According to Bostrom, there could be many different human civilisations.
+The humans in those civilisations may at some point enhance themselves with biotechnology and information technology, live very long and acquire capabilities ordinary humans do not have.
+For that reason, these beings are not humans anymore and are called post-humans.
+A post-human might be a biological creature, a humanoid artificial intelligence or a combination of both.
+They might be brains-in-vats or have no physical body.

-- Nearly all real human civilisations end before enter the post-human stage.
+- Nearly all real human civilisations end before entering the post-human stage.

-- In any post-human civilisation only an extremely small number of individuals are interested in running simulations of a human ancestor civilisations.
+- In any post-human civilisation, only an extremely small number of individuals are interested in running simulations of human ancestor civilisations.

-- We almost are certainly living inside a computer simulation.1
+- We almost certainly live inside a computer simulation.1

-- The available computing power in post-human civilisations is sufficient to run a very large number of simulations of human ancestor civilisations.
+- The computing power of post-human civilisations suffices to run a large number of simulations of human ancestor civilisations.

-- The human consciousness needs not to reside in a biological organism, but can be implemented in a computer, perhaps in a limited form that appears realistic.1
+- It is possible to simulate the human consciousness in a computer, perhaps in a limited form that appears realistic.1

-There are many uncertainties.
-The available computing power of post-human civilisations might not be sufficient.
-It is possible that nearly all civilisations die out before becoming able to build simulations of human civilisations.
-Maybe post-humans will differ from us to the point that they will not be interested in running these simulations.
-Bostrom doesn’t try to guess the likelihood of the options.
-He thinks that we have no information as to whether this universe is real or not.
-But that may not be true.
+The simulation argument comes with uncertainties.
+The computing power of the post-humans might not be sufficient.
+Or nearly all human civilisations die out before being able to build these simulations.
+Or perhaps post-humans will differ from us to the point that they will not be interested in running simulations of humans.
+And we may only know that once we have become post-humans and have acquired the ability to do this.
+Hence, Bostrom does not try to guess the likelihood of the options.
+He thinks we have no information as to whether this universe is real.
+But he may be wrong.